-In addition to answering direct calls for Public Safety information and assistance, the Department also staffs the College's switchboard providing operator services for the entire college 24 hours a day.
+In addition to answering direct calls for Public Safety information and assistance, the Department also staffs the University's switchboard providing operator services for the entire college 24 hours a day.

 Closed-Circuit Television Surveillance

-Strategically placed close-circuit television equipment is used to monitor and survey public areas on the MCPHS campuses.
-All monitoring of CCTV equipment is located at the MCPHS Campus Safety station.
+Strategically placed close-circuit television equipment is used to monitor and survey public areas on the MCPHS University campuses.
+All monitoring of CCTV equipment is located at the MCPHS University Campus Safety station.

 Lost and Found